MicrosoftDocs/azure-reference-other/stream-analytics-docs/timestamp-by-azure-stream-analytics.md

-description: The TIMESTAMP BY clause allows specifying custom timestamp values. ms.service: azure-stream-analytics ms.topic: reference ms.date: 08/02/2024
+description: The TIMESTAMP BY clause allows specifying custom timestamp values. ms.service: azure-stream-analytics ms.topic: reference ms.date: 03/04/2026
 ---
 # TIMESTAMP BY
-:white_check_mark: Azure Stream Analytics
+:white_check_mark: Azure Stream Analytics :white_check_mark: Fabric Eventstream

 All data stream events have a timestamp associated with them.
-By default, events from Event Hub and IoT Hub are timestamped based on when the event was received by the Event Hub or IoT Hub; events from Blob storage are timestamped by the blob's last modified time.
-The timestamp of an event doesn't change if you re-start or re-run your job.
+By default, events from Event Hubs and IoT Hub are timestamped based on when the event was received by the Event Hubs or IoT Hub; events from Blob storage are timestamped by the blob's last modified time.
+The timestamp of an event doesn't change if you restart or rerun your job.

 Many streaming applications require using the exact timestamp that an event occurred, rather than the arrival time.
-For example, in a Point of Sales application one may need event timestamps corresponding to the time a payment was logged, rather than the time a payment event reaches the event ingestion service.
-Additionally, geo-distributed systems and network latencies may contribute to unpredictable arrival times, making the use of an application time more reliable in a streaming application.
+For example, in a Point of Sales application one might need event timestamps corresponding to the time a payment was logged, rather than the time a payment event reaches the event ingestion service.
+Additionally, geo-distributed systems and network latencies might contribute to unpredictable arrival times, making the use of an application time more reliable in a streaming application.
 For these cases, the TIMESTAMP BY clause allows specifying custom timestamp values.
 The value can be any field from the event payload or expression of type **DATETIME**.
 String values conforming to any of **ISO 8601** formats are also supported.

-Note that using a custom timestamp (TIMESTAMP BY clause) may cause Azure Stream Analytics to ingest events out of order with respect to their timestamps for two reasons:
+Using a custom timestamp (TIMESTAMP BY clause) might cause Azure Stream Analytics to ingest events out of order with respect to their timestamps for two reasons:
-- Individual event producers may have different (and skewed) system clocks.
+- Individual event producers might have different (and skewed) system clocks.
-- Events from individual event producers may be delayed in transit, for example, by network unavailability at producer's site.
+- Events from individual event producers might be delayed in transit, for example, by network unavailability at producer's site.

-While the disorder between event producers may be large, the disorder within the events from a single producer is generally small or even non-existent.
+While the disorder between event producers might be large, the disorder within the events from a single producer is generally small or even nonexistent.
 In case a query only processes data from each event producer independently, handling events from each producer in its own timeline is more efficient than managing time skews between producers.
-Azure Stream Analytics supports substreams by specifying OVER \<over spec> sub-clause to enable processing of events in independent timelines.
+Azure Stream Analytics supports substreams by specifying OVER \<over spec> subclause to enable processing of events in independent timelines.
 See 'OVER clause interacts with event ordering' for the impact the use of the OVER clause has on the processing of the job.

 ## Syntax